What is DOMS (Delayed Onset Muscle Soreness)

 In Conclusion

 If your DOMS persists for more than a week or you notice bruises on your skin, then you should visit a doctor.
 Stay safe and enjoy your workouts.
-Remember, no pain means no gain.

 What's Your Reaction?